learn-co-students/nyc-web-100818/03-object-oriented-relationships/README.md

   * `#initialize` which takes a username and have
   * a reader method for the username
   * `#tweets` that returns an array of Tweet instances
-  * `#post_tweet` that takse a message, creates a new tweet, and adds it to the user's tweet collection
+  * `#post_tweet` that takes a message, creates a new tweet, and adds it to the user's tweet collection
 * Create a Tweet class.
 The class should have these methods:
   * `Tweet#message` that returns a string
   * `Tweet#user` that returns an instance of the user class